A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 A first-aid kit is a must-have item in any safety kit.
 You never know when an injury or illness may strike, and having the right supplies can make a difference in an emergency situation.

 Your first-aid kit should contain a vast array of items for treating minor injuries, such as adhesive bandages, antiseptic wipes, antibiotic ointment, burn cream, medical tape, and medical gloves.
+It should also include a thermometer, tweezers, safety pins, scissors, a magnifying glass and other items necessary for treating injuries and illnesses.

 #8.
 Battery-powered/hand crank radio